sscotti/dicom-mcp/README.md

 A Model Context Protocol server for DICOM (Digital Imaging and Communications in Medicine) interactions.
 This server provides tools to query and interact with DICOM servers, enabling Large Language Models to access and analyze medical imaging metadata.

 dicom-mcp allows AI assistants to query patient information, studies, series, and instances from DICOM servers using standard DICOM networking protocols.
+It also supports extracting text from encapsulated PDF documents stored in DICOM format, making it possible to analyze clinical reports.
 It's built on pynetdicom and follows the Model Context Protocol specification.

 ### Tools